-Swimming in Tor Bay waters has a very long tradition and its many shallow beaches make the bay an ideal location for swimmers.
+Swimming in Tor Bay waters has a very long tradition and its many shallow beaches make the bay an ideal location for swimmers of all types from quick dips near the shoreline to more adventurous open water swimmers.
 However there are a number of hazards and potential dangers that swimmers should be aware of and take necessary precautions when swimming in the sea.

 Tor Bay beaches are not patrolled or monitored by Lifeguards so make sure you swim with a buddy or let people know that you are entering the sea and when you are expected back.

 It is always safest to swim in the shallow waters, parallel and close to the shore.
 If you do swim further out to sea always be mindful of the distance back to shore especially on a rising tide.
 You should always be aware of whether the tide is rising or falling as it can quickly alter the distance to the shore and cut off some areas of the coastline.
 The wind can also be a factor with offshore wind winds making it more difficult to swim back to land.
 All ways consider how you are going to get out of the water especially if swimming in a rocky cove or areas of mixed terrain.

 Tor Bay is a very popular boating location with vessels of many types using the bay throughout the year therefore being visible is very important in open water away from the shore.
 A brightly coloured hat is essential, and an inflatable tow float pulled behind you on a short leash gives a clear signal that there is a swimmer in the water.
 The tow float also has the added advantage of taking your weight if you need to rest during your swim.
 Vessel are permitted to navigate all waters within Tor Bay but there are speed restrictions between May and September when all vessel must keep below 5 knots when between the seasonal marks and the shore.

 Swimmers must not swim close to any of the harbour entrances or within the water-ski lanes that are at Livermead and Elberry beaches.